zeynepoziler/luxury_makeup_brands_analysis/README.md

 An analysis of luxury makeup brands and their social media engagement

 ## Overview
-This project investigates the correlation between luxury makeup brands' **social media engagement** and their **sales performance**.
+This project investigates the correlation between luxury makeup brands'(YSL Beauty and Lancome) **social media engagement** and their **sales performance**.
-The main goal is to analyze whether brands with high social media engagement (likes, shares, comments, influencer collaborations) lead to better sales performance.
+The main goal is to analyze whether brands with high social media engagement (likes, shares, comments, influencer collaborations) lead to better growth performance.

 ## Objectives
 * Deciding whether **higher social media engagement leads to more sales**.
 * Identifying which luxury brands has the best digital marketing performance.
-* Comparing the impact of engagement on high-end brands vs. indie luxury brands.
+* Comparing the impact of engagement between YSL Beauty and Lancome

 ## Data Sources
 Getting the publicly available data from:
-* **Instagram/TikTok**: Hashtag usage, likes, comments, influencer mentions
+* **TikTok**: Hashtag usage, likes, comments, influencer mentions
-* **Google Trends**: Brand and product search popularity
-* **Sephora & Beymen & Sevil**: Top-selling products and customer ratings

 ## Methodology
-1. **Data Collection**: Gathering and cleaning data from social media and e-com platforms.
+1. **Data Collection**: Gathering and cleaning data from Tiktok and e-com platforms.
 2. **Data Analysis**:
    - Performing **correlation analysis** between social engagement and their sales performance.
    - Using **trend analysis** to see the shift in brand popularity over a time period.